-This has led several Simple Dollar readers to write in and ask whether or not now is the time to sell.
+This has led several Simple Dollar readers to write in and ask whether or not selling stocks now is a good decision or not.
 Tom, for example, writes:

 “With stocks being so high I am getting kind of nervous.
 You know the old saying of “buy low sell high” so I am wondering if I shouldn’t move my retirement savings into bonds or something else low risk for a while.“

 The “buy low, sell high” maxim is a tempting one to look at right now.
 With stocks at (or near) an all-time high, it makes sense to look seriously at the “sell high” part of the equation.